 Fixing ‘Unable to Access Default Device–Set’ in Xcode

-When attempting to create a new simulator in Xcode, I encountered the following error:
+When attempting to create a new simulator in Xcode, you may encounter:

 Unable to access default device–set